JavisDiT/JavisDiT.github.io/README.md

-# JavisDiT
-## Joint Audio-Video Diffusion Transformer with Hierarchical Spatio-Temporal Prior Synchronization
+# JavisDiT: Joint Audio-Video Diffusion Transformer with Hierarchical Spatio-Temporal Prior Synchronization

 This is the repository that contains the source code for the [JavisDiT project page](https://javisdit.github.io/).